CIU 211 Dialectical Inquiry Class, Capital and Consumption

 First off, the definitions of each of these words.
-I have seen them a million times tried to avoid the first word “Class” with my own beliefs, growing up poor always gave me a very large shove to achieve and chase my dream which was possible in my mind because I believed as my mother (single parent) believed in the American dream.
+I have seen them a million times tried to avoid the first word “Class” with my own beliefs, growing up poor in a single parent household always gave me a very large shove to achieve and chase my dream which was possible in my mind because I believed as my mother believed in the American dream.
 That based on my ability is how this country judged me.
 Not any other form of control was keeping me poor.

 The Definition of class. “a system of ordering society whereby people are divided into sets based on perceived social or economic status.”

-Why do we have words like this alongside the American Dream aka Australian dream many peoples dreams in our society, The Western capitalist system.
-I always thought it applied to more my parents than to the newer generations of us.
+Why do we have words like this alongside the American Dream aka Australian dream many peoples dreams in our society, The Western system.
+I always thought it applied to more my parents than to the newer generations of us an old relic of judgments no longer applicable.

 The next word capital “wealth in the form of money or other assets owned by a person or organization or available for a purpose such as starting a company or investing.”